 The Hofburg: a former Habsburg Palace and Residence and nowadays is considered to be one of the most important buildings in Austria.
 Ambras Castle: a 10th-century castle and a former Summer-Residence of Ferdinand the II.
 Today you can find a lot of exhibitions here, but my favorite one is the “Beasts” Collection.
 “Das Tirol Panorama” – a museum that offers a journey through the history of Tirol and my favorite part – the view of Innsbruck!

 Which book do you think will be most suitable for our trip to Innsbruck?

 Definitely “Into the Wild” – the book and the movie!

-Is the yoga popular in Innsbruck?
+Is yoga popular in Innsbruck?
 If you practice yoga, please, share a place where we can go?

 Each sport is popular in Innsbruck!
 Yoga too!
-There is much more nature than anything else in this city so you could practice yoga pretty everywhere.
+There is much more Nature than anything else in this city so you could practice yoga pretty everywhere.
 The most аtypical places where you can practice yoga in Innsbruck are “Yoga at the roof” of Kaufhaus Tyrol (the main city mall) with the motto “Celebrate the Sunset”.
-The second place is at Lanser Lake, where you can take your yoga mat each weekend, between 07:45 and 09:00 in the morning (only in the summer time, as far as I know…) and practice with a lot of other enthusiastic yogis.
+The second place is at Lanser Lake, where you can take your yoga mat each weekend, between 07:45 and 09:00 in the morning (only in the summertime, as far as I know…), and practice with a lot of other enthusiastic yogis.

 Where should we head to after Innsbruck?